Selling Insurance – An Ultimate Guide on Getting Started

 - And a Disclaimer – this is only a general, roughed out example of how some agents make their money and should not be considered a guarantee for any reason.

-Agent Earning, Commissions, and F.I.R.E.
+Selling Insurance Agent Earnings, Commissions, and F.I.R.E.
 Savings Goals (Extreme Saving Plan for Early Retirement)

 |Year||Initial Sales||Renewals||Year Total||$ to put in Savings|